It’s the Most Snackiest Time of the Year!

 I discovered the beauty of trail mix one morning when time for breakfast was so tight, we didn’t even have opportunity to make reverse-engineered larabars or smoothies.
 Yikes.
 In a moment of inspiration, I remembered that trail mix had the same ingredients to a larabar … just not mooshed together.

-While I was chasing the toddler with shoes in hand, I threw bags of reusable snack bag (read my review of different brands) for everyone to eat in the car.
+While I was chasing the toddler with shoes in hand, I threw bags of almonds (use the code STEWARDSHIP for 10% off at that site!), walnuts (use the code STEWARDSHIP for 10% off at that site!), raisins, dried coconut flakes and chocolate chips on the table.
+I asked my 5-year-old to put a spoonful of each into a reusable snack bag (read my review of different brands) for everyone to eat in the car.
 She was ecstatic about her job and super eager to help.
-It was one of our most favorite breakfasts snacks – and something my kiddos can easily assemble for themselves!, , raisins, dried coconut flakes and chocolate chips on the table.
-I asked my 5-year-old to put a spoonful of each into a
+It was one of our most favorite breakfasts snacks – and something my kiddos can easily assemble for themselves!

 - Inexpensive: Compared to store-bought trail mix?
 Yes